White Collar Crimes

 ARS 13-2316 lists actions that fall under the umbrella of computer tampering.
 These include:

 • Unauthorized Access: Gaining access to a computer system or network without proper authorization.
 This ranges from simple password guessing attempts to highly sophisticated hacking techniques.
+The unauthorized access itself, regardless of subsequent actions, can be a criminal offense.

 • Data Alteration: Modifying, manipulating, or corrupting data within a computer system or network.
 This includes deleting, changing, or otherwise compromising information.
+The extent of the damage caused directly impacts the severity of charges.
+Even seemingly minor alterations can have serious legal repercussions.

 • System Damage: Deliberately causing harm or disruption to a computer system or network.
 This can involve introducing malware, disabling security features, or physically damaging hardware.